 A experimental irrigation program using Totten Reservoir is helping out McElmo Canyon farmers.

 The small lake, east of Cortez, is owned by the Dolores Water Conservancy District.
-But there hasn't been much irrigation use for it since the installation of the Towaoc Highline Canal.
+But there has not been much irrigation use for it since the installation of the Towaoc Highline Canal.

 “Our objective is to deliver water if we have it, so last year we started a trial program to benefit McElmo farmers,” said Mike Preston, DWCD general manager.